 Or maybe when you’re the one on the hospital bed waking up to the harsh reality of what smacks you in the face and days are running together, just know the previous day is done and today you can make a choice.
 Thank that nurse that comes into the room to check your blood pressure, or thank that custodian emptying your trash.
 Throw a smile at the ones you encounter.
 You get the idea, right?
 Yes, they are paid to do be there, but how many times in your own life did someone taking the time to recognize and it gave you joy?
 That’s thankfulness in action.

 Most importantly, do those very same things for your family.
 Did you have clean laundry today?
 Is there food in the refrigerator?
 Or did you kids do their chores or get their school done?
 Take a minute to thank or uplift each and every one.
 Your words of love mean more than you know.

 Last, I just want to ask you to take a step back and savor.
 Maybe you don’t see what’s before you is the ultimate, however, what if it were all taken away?
 We are never promised tomorrow, never promised to grow old with our spouse, or never promised to watch our kids grow.
-One last song that really hits the nail on the head is this one.
-My motto: NO REGRETS.
-Please listen and enjoy.

 Please, do share what you are thankful for because it blesses us.
 Tell us what you’re thankful for!

 Also, do pin and share my story of thankfulness.
 I’m sure you and I are not the only one that need a reminder.
 May you have a blessed time of thankfulness.